Held0fTheWelt/UGE/README.md

 - **feature-asset-loader:** Implements an asset loader for efficient management of game assets.
 - **feature-elemental-collection:** Adds functionality for elemental resources and classes in the game.
 - **feature-core-collection:** Implements a core collection system for managing game data and resources.
+- **feature-vehicles:** Adds support for vehicles in the game, including mechanics and interactions.

 ## Editor Branches
 - **feature-editor-logging-macros:** Adds logging macros for better debugging and tracking in the editor.